Larry Jackson (music executive): Apple Music

 As head of content at Apple Music, Jackson also oversaw the production of music videos, advertisements and documentaries.
-He launched a successful ad campaign showcasing music from different artists on Apple Music and network television in 2016.
+In 2016, he collaborated with Taylor Swift and director Anthony Mandler on an ad campaign showcasing music from different artists on the platform.
+Streams of "Jumpman" by Drake and Future increased by 431% after it was featured in a spot, and the ads were subsequently aired on networks such as CBS, ABC, ESPN, NBC and Fox.